Reviews: Child Of Light

 - Fun Active Time Battle mechanics.
 The time meter requires careful timing and precision, knowing when to attack and when to defend.
 Trying to interrupt opponents while they are acting and the threat of being interrupted yourself adds a layer of suspense.
 Igniculus slows down enemies, adding a small twitch gameplay element and even more suspense.

-- The side-scrolling exploration and puzzle solving (often involving Igniculus) give the feeling of a fun adventure game.
+- The side-scrolling exploration and puzzle solving (often involving Igniculus) give the feeling of adventure.

 - The setting is immersive and epic.
-The world of Lemuria is vast, with many locations, creatures, and mysterious lore.
+The world of Lemuria is vast, with diverse locations, races, creatures, and mysterious lore.

 - The art and visuals are incredible.
 While exotic, the art style grew on me rather quickly.